-UK FLYING RULES: As we jet around the country traveling from point A to point B we have become somewhat blasé and laid-back to flight safety checks and international CAA aviation standards.
+We may have become somewhat blasé and laid-back to flight safety checks and international CAA luggage and aviation standards.

-Nevertheless, according to statistics an airplane takes off somewhere in the world every three seconds.
+Nevertheless, and according to the most reliable statistics, an airplane will take off somewhere in the world every three (3) seconds.

-The UK Rules of Flying section attempts to wing all frequent-flyers and jet-setters off to a flyer by gliding you through all the categories of aviation rules and regulations.
+Browse through The UK Rules of flying section as we attempt to wing all frequent-flyers and jet-setters off to a flyer.

-BABY MILK & FOOD: As a rule, airlines in the United Kingdom are less regulatory about baby milk and food restrictions for babies on plane flights.
+As a rule, airlines in the United Kingdom are less regulatory about baby milk and food restrictions when taking babies on plane flights.

-BABY PASSPORTS: You need to get a passport for your baby or child to travel abroad.
-This section covers the basic application steps and what you need to provide.
+You will need to get a passport for your baby or child to travel abroad.
+Information in the section covers the basic application steps and what you need to provide.